What Does Every Point on a Budget Line Represent?

 1. Affordability

 Every point ((X, Y)) on the line satisfies the budget equation.
-Basically, the consumer can buy exactly (X) units of Good X and (Y) units of Good Y without exceeding their income.
+Simply put, the consumer can buy exactly (X) units of Good X and (Y) units of Good Y without exceeding their income.
 If the point lies inside the line, the consumer is not spending all of their income; if it lies outside, the point is unaffordable.

 2. Trade‑Off Between Goods